google-developer-training/basic-android-kotlin-compose-training-sports/README.md

-Sports - Solution Code
+Sports - Starter Code
 ==================================

-Solution code for the Android Basics with Compose: Sports app.
+Starter code for the Android Basics with Compose: Sports app.

 Introduction
 ------------